Guy-Ronen/SE02-ALDS/algorithms/sort/quick_sort/README.md

 # Table of content:
 - Introduction
- - Implementation
+- How the algorithm works
 - Analysis

 ## Introduction
 Quicksort is an algorithm where we pick a random element from the array as the "pivot" and then traverse the array and check if each element is less than or greater than the selected pivot.

-## Implementation
+## How the algorithm works

 The array get partitioned this way to 2 sub-arrays:
 - `less than`: the elements less than the pivot.